-Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2023.
+Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2024.
 The Group has assessed the impact of these new or amended Accounting Standards and Interpretations.
-At this time, the application of new or amended Accounting Standards and Interpretations is not expected to have a material impact on the Group's financial statements.
+At this time, the application of new or amended Accounting Standards and Interpretations is not expected to have a material impact on the Group's financial statements, except for AASB 18, as explained below.